samuelkarani/word-game/server/README.md

 - endpoint `/word` provides a french word and its english translation.
 - endpoint `/success` and `/failure` update success and failure counts for the word parameter.
 - decided to use firestore database because of recent familiarity and the ability to filter, order and limit data.
-- data model is a simple Map with keys/values i.e. `{ word: string, score: number, success: number, failure: number}`
+- data model is a map with keys/values i.e. `{ word: string, score: number, success: number, failure: number}`
 - difficulty scores for each word is based on the general length of the word.

 ### improvement

 1. testing and error handling e.g. 400 & 500 errors
 2. decouple database initialization from server initialization
+3. employ more efficient word fetching
-3. setup strict code linting
+4. setup strict code linting
-4. security inspection/testing e.g. secure cors origins
+5. perform security measures e.g. secure cors origins & request origins
-5. better score computation (including success and failure analytics)
+6. better score computation (considering success and failure analytics)
-6. could be moved to nextjs architecture for better performance & maintainability
+7. could be moved to nextjs architecture for better performance & maintainability
-7. configure dev and prod environment variables then deploy
+8. configure dev and prod environment variables then deploy

 ### time